 However, attacks have also occurred nearer to the southern islands by the African east coast and have included private yachts.
 Yachts and other pleasure boats, therefore, are limited to 12 nautical miles offshore in the Gulf of Aden, Indian Ocean and the Arabian Sea.

-Some of the recent pirate attacks have included seizure of a German cargo ship and its crew in January 2011.
+In January 201, a German cargo ship and its crew were seized.
 Crew members of the vessel, who hid from the pirates, said a distress signal went unanswered for two-and-a-half days.